AlexW301/AlexW301/README.md

 - 👋 Hi, I’m @AlexW301
-- 👀 I’m interested in ...
-Front End Web Development
+- 👀 I work at Premier Mortgage Lending as an IT Engineer / Software Developer
-- 🌱 I’m currently learning ...
-Web Design, Front End Code, React, and more...
+- 🌱 Techologies that I use or am learning include ...
+React, Next JS, HTML, CSS, Sass, JS, JSX, Node JS, Strapi, Firebase, Graph QL, REST, VS Code, Web Design, and more...
-- 💞️ I’m looking to collaborate on ...
-Cool website ideas
 - 📫 How to reach me ... alexwaller301@gmail.com

 <!---